AI index

 Representative workflows for teams

-• Roll out a new AGENTS.md standard across dozens of repositories with tracked pull requests and drift findings.
+• Roll out a new AGENTS.md standard across dozens of repositories with tracked pull requests, quality findings, and remaining drift.

 • Audit existing CLAUDE.md and GEMINI.md files to find conflicting directives, stale references, and missing policies.